-JMPHS is a college preparatory high school that promotes student ownership of learning through a content-rich liberal arts curriculum emphasizing science, technology, engineering, and math (STEM).
-It is Madison County's first charter high school (and currently only charter school) and was created to provide a public education option for parents and students that did not exist.
-Opening in August 2013 with a 9th grade class of 40 students, JMPHS will add a grade each year until the school serves 9th - 12th graders with a maximum capacity of 200 students (50 students in each grade).
-Operations grew significantly in the third year with 141 students in 9th - 11th grades with seven full-time instructors; two part-time instructors; two school administrators, who also served as part-time instructors; administrative assistant; and guidance counselor.
+JMPHS is a college preparatory high school that promotes student ownership of learning through a contentrich liberal arts curriculum emphasizing science, technology, engineering, and math (STEM).
+It is Madison County's only charter high school and was created to provide a public education option for parents and students that did not exist.
+Opening in August 2013 with a 9th grade class of 40 students, JMPHS currently serves Grades 9 - 12 with a maximum capacity of 200 students (50 students in each grade).
+Operations grew significantly in the fourth year with 197 students in Grades 9 - 12 with ten full-time instructors, one part-time instructor, three school administrators, an administrative assistant, a paraprofessional, a school counselor, and two custodians.